SpudGunMan/meshing-around/README.md

 ```

 ### Location Settings
 The weather forecasting defaults to NOAA, for locations outside the USA, you can set `UseMeteoWxAPI` to `True`, to use a global weather API.
-The `lat` and `lon` are default values when a node has no location data.
-It is also the default (or value when none found for user) for Sentry, all NOAA, repeater lookup, etc.
+The `lat` and `lon` are default values when a node has no location data, as well as the default for all NOAA, repeater lookup.
+It is also the center of radius for Sentry.

 ```ini
 [location]